 Internationally trained worker: Timely and accurate information will support foreign workers’ integration into the Canadian labour market.

-Fill out the form below and join our mailing list in order to be updated on communications regarding the release of the upcoming survey and information about AutoConnect.
+Fill out the form below and join our mailing list in order to be updated on communications regarding the aftermarket industry and information about AutoConnect.

 Want to know more?
 Want to get involved?